nkbt/react-collapse/README.md

 ## Development and testing

-Currently is being developed and tested with the latest stable `Node 8` on `OSX`.
+Currently is being developed and tested with the latest stable `Node` on `OSX`.

 To run example covering all `ReactCollapse` features, use `yarn start`, which will compile `example/Example.js`